Supermarine Sparrow

 The Supermarine Sparrow (later called the Sparrow I) was a British two-seat light biplane designed by R.J.
 Mitchell and built at Supermarine's works at Woolston, Southampton.
 It first flew on 11 September 1924.
 After being rebuilt in 1926 as a parasol monoplane, it was re-designated Sparrow II.

 The Sparrow was Supermarine's earliest landplane.
 It was a wooden two-seat sesquiplane powered by a 35 hp Blackburne Thrush.
-It had foldable wings with different cross sections; to allow the aircraft to take-off and land over short distances, Mitchell gave the wings had a high angle of attack.
+It had foldable wings with different cross sections; to allow the aircraft to take-off and land over short distances, Mitchell gave the wings a high angle of attack.
 The Sparrow behaved erratically during tests.
 It was entered for the 1924 Two-Seater Light Aeroplane Competition but suffered engine failure during the competition.
 A substitute engine failed during the race, forcing the pilot to land at short notice, and the plane was eliminated.

 Sparrow II was heavier and slower than its predecessor.
-It was entered for the 1926 competition at Lympne but, having made a force landing near Beachy Head, was eliminated.
+It was entered for the 1926 competition at Lympne but, having made a forced landing near Beachy Head, was eliminated.
 Mitchell went on to use Sparrow II to test new aerofoil designs for the Air Ministry.
 It was subsequently sold to a flying club and was scrapped in 1933.